nimbomx/CADD/.CADD/USER_GUIDE.md

 - Features and timeline
 - Current development status
 - **YES, modify it** - specific to each project
+- **NEW v1.4.4**: Clean template with placeholders for universal use

 ### 🎫 TKDD_METHODOLOGY.md
 **Methodology for creating clear tasks**